goodolcuppa/typr/README.md

 # Flags

 ```
--d, --dictionary (default):
+-d, --dictionary [TOP_WORDS] (default):
     Use a text file as a dictionary to select words at random.
+A parameter can be specified to override the top `n` words used from the dictionary.
 -e, --extract:
     Use a text file as an extract to type from.
 -z, --zen: